michal-kosinski/aws-ipv6-to-ipv4-translation/README.md

 ```
 > Amazon EKS does not support dual-stack clusters.
 However, if your worker nodes contain an IPv4 address, EKS will configure IPv6 pod routing so that pods can communicate with cluster external IPv4 endpoints.

-That means that to communicate with IPv4 endpoints the NAT on the instance itself is used and there is no need for DNS64 and NAT64[17].
+That means that to communicate with IPv4 endpoints, the NAT on the instance itself is used, and there is no need for DNS64 and NAT64[17].
 ## Final tips
 * To make yum work on IPv6-only instance with AMZN2[11] use **amazon-linux-https disable** command or add it to the user data in LT if you need ASGs.
 * To make IMDS work enable IPv6 protocol in metadata options (currently only aws_launch_template supports this[8]).
-* Creating a TG with **IpAddressType** parameter set to IPv6 is currently not possible using Terraform[9] and AWS CLI.
-It is only possible using the AWS console or the API (I've used boto3 for that matter).
+* Creating a TG with an **IpAddressType** parameter set to IPv6 is not possible using Terraform[9] and AWS CLI.
+It is only possible using the AWS console or the API (I've used boto3).
 * VPC endpoints do not support IPv6-native subnets.
 But if you put them in the dual-stack subnets with the "Enable DNS name" option checked then it works using the translation mechanism.
 * To download images from Docker Hub on IPv6-only hosts you must use a dedicated endpoint (beta support)[12].
 Requests rate limiting is in place same as for IPv4.
 * If you're running EC2s only or self-managed container orchestration solutions make sure to check out the "Dual Stack and IPv6-only Amazon VPC Reference Architectures"[14].